cloudstateio/cloudstate/samples/scala-counter/src/main/scala-gen/README.md

 This directory contains straw-man code that would be generated from the protobuf definitions.
-The idea is to illustrate how a protobuf generator might create traits, objects, and case classes that the implementation would build from, and how those traits, objects, and cases classes might nest within each other in a manner that's usable but also durable against name collisions in cases where names for events and states might overlap.
+The idea is to illustrate how a protobuf generator might create traits, objects, and case classes that the implementation would build from, and how those traits, objects, and cases classes might nest within each other in a manner that's usable but also durable against name collisions in cases where names for events and states might overlap, or state needs to be mapped to the value of a response object.

 We see three types of code generated here:
 * case classes for command request and response objects, and traits to abstract them